 - You can’t import sounds to your sound pad through a computer.
 Instead, you have to record on the Maonocaster itself.

-You can’t record directly to the mixer like you can with the TASCAM Mixcast 4 or ZOOM PodTrak P8.
-Because of this, you can’t use an SD card to capture recordings — you need to record on your tablet or computer before promoting and publishing your podcast.
+You can’t record directly to the mixer like you can with the TASCAM Mixcast 4 or ZOOM PodTrak P8, so you can’t use an SD card to capture recordings.
+You need to record on your tablet or computer before promoting and publishing your podcast.

 Each bundle comes with: